Arranging the Funeral and Choosing a Funeral Director

 The funeral can usually only take place after the death has been registered.
 Most people use a Funeral Director, though you can arrange a funeral yourself.

 You do not have to wait until you have registered the death before contacting a funeral director.
-Funeral directors are available 24 hours a day, 7 days a week, and the earlier they get involved, the sooner they will be able to act on your behalf to support you and find out when the necessary documents allowing the funeral to proceed will be issued.
+Funeral directors are available 24 hours a day, 7 days a week.
+Funeral directors will be able to act on your behalf to support you and find out when the necessary documents allowing the funeral to proceed will be issued.

 The final arrangements for the funeral should not be made until you have contacted the Patient & Family Support Team and are sure that the death does not have to be referred to the coroner.
 If the death has been referred to the coroner, the coroner’s officer will advise you what to do.
 The funeral director will liaise with the coroner for you.

-Family friends or clergy may be able to suggest reputable funeral directors. hoose a funeral director who is a member of one of the following:
+Family friends or clergy may be able to suggest reputable funeral directors.
+Choose a funeral director who is a member of one of the following:

 - National Association of Funeral Directors